P3 Maths Tuition

 - ✓Fractions and part-whole concepts: Introduction to simple fractions, equivalence, and comparison.

-- ✓Problem-solving strategies: Application of bar models, diagrams, and heuristics to multi-step problems.
+- ✓Problem-solving strategies: Application of bar models (model method), diagrams, and heuristics to multi-step problems.

 - ✓Geometry: Understanding angles, properties of triangles and quadrilaterals, and symmetry.